 Subpoena for Hospital Records in a DUI Case

-In many DUI cases involving a crash with property damage or injury, the State Attorney’s Office in Pinellas County, FL, will send a subpoena duces tecum to the hospital where you received medical treatment after the traffic crash or car accident.
+Can your medical records be used against you after a crash to show that you were impaired by alcohol or drugs?
+Yes, during a criminal investigation into the crash, the investigating officer might ask the State Attorney’s Office in Pinellas County, FL, to send a subpoena duces tecum to the hospital if you received medical treatment after the traffic crash or car accident.

 The medical records will often show the presence of alcohol or any controlled substances in the blood.
-Those record can be used to obtain a warrant for your arrest for DUI.
+Those records can be used to obtain a warrant for your arrest for DUI.

 Before the subpoena can be issued, the State Attorney’s Office of the Sixth Judicial Circuit of Florida must send you a letter telling you about their intention to issue the subpoena.

-If you get notice from the State Attorney’s Office in Pinellas County that they want your medical records, contact an experienced DUI defense attorney who can explain why you should ALWAYS have an attorney object to the issuance of the subpoena.
+If you get a notice from the State Attorney’s Office in Pinellas County that they want your medical records, contact an experienced DUI defense attorney who can explain why you should ALWAYS have an attorney immediately file a written objection to the issuance of the subpoena.

-You need an attorney to help you fight the issuance of the subpoena.
-If you win the hearing and the court prevents the prosecutor from getting your medical records, then you greatly decrease the chance that you will be charged with driving under the influence or any DUI-related offense.
+You need an attorney to help you fight to prevent the issuance of the subpoena.
+If you win the hearing and the court prevents the prosecutor from getting your medical records, then you greatly decrease the chance that you will be charged or convicted of driving under the influence or any DUI-related offense.

 Attorney for Medical Record DUI Cases in Pinellas County, FL